curl/everything-curl/usingcurl/connections/name.md

 When talking HTTPS, this sends SNI for the name in the URL and curl verifies the server's response to make sure it serves for the name in the URL.

-The pattern you specify in the option needs be a host name and its corresponding port number and only if that exact pair is used in the URL is the address substituted.
-For example, if you want to replace a host name in an HTTPS URL on its default port number, you need to tell curl it is for port 443, like:
+The pattern you specify in the option needs be a hostname and its corresponding port number and only if that exact pair is used in the URL is the address substituted.
+For example, if you want to replace a hostname in an HTTPS URL on its default port number, you need to tell curl it is for port 443, like: